 Mistake #4 – Page Does Not Explain Anything

 First and foremost, a landing page should tell the visitor what to do to achieve the purpose for which they came to the page.
 It should also remind the visitor of what the business does and the problems it solves for customers/clients.
-If either of these two things are unclear, a visitor will likely bounce.
+If either of these two things is unclear, a visitor will likely bounce.

 Basecamp is a company that provides software solutions for companies to manage projects when there are multiple people involved.
 This is just one of its many landing pages:

 They clearly tell their story – what they do and the problem they solve for their clients.
 And their offer of a value is clearly stated – a free 2-month trial.

 Mistake #5 – Not Using Language of the Customer/Client

 It’s easy to get caught up in the jargon and the language of your business.
 But sometimes target customers don’t have all of that terminology “under their belts” when they seek solutions.
 As well, if the language and vocabulary do not “match” the typical customer, they will be less likely to have any “connection” with you.

 Look again at the Basecamp landing page above.
 The company has a lot of sophisticated technology about “how” they have cloud services, and they could use a lot of language about dedicated and shared and hybrid options, none of which would be understood by a public relations manager who just needs to get projects completed.
 The language is simple, to the point, and in a vocabulary that will be understood.

 Mistake #6 – Bad Typography

 Simplicity is really the key to landing page typography.
 Ornate fonts that are difficult to read will take attention away from what you want the visitor to do.